Nabil-24-stack/Coterate-2nd/coterate-prd-update.md

 #### 4.4.1 Figma Design Import
 1. Implement the selection link parser to extract Figma file and node IDs
 2. Create proxy endpoints for Figma API access
-3. Develop the design recreation pipeline
+3. Develop the design extraction and image retrieval pipeline
+4. Integrate Claude 3.7 Sonnet for converting Figma designs to HTML/CSS
-4. Build design rendering components
+5. Build HTML/CSS rendering components for the canvas
+6. Implement responsive and interactive behavior in rendered designs

 #### 4.4.2 Design Iteration Features
 1. Create the "+" button UI and interaction